2020 Svenska Cupen final

 The 2020 Svenska Cupen Final was played on 30 July 2020 between Allsvenskan clubs IFK Göteborg and Malmö FF.
 The match was played on Gamla Ullevi, the home ground of IFK Göteborg.
-The final was the culmination of the 2019–20 Svenska Cupen, the 64th season of Svenska Cupen and the eight season with the current format.
+The final was the culmination of the 2019–20 Svenska Cupen, the 64th season of Svenska Cupen and the eighth season with the current format.
 The final was initially planned for 30 April 2020 but was postponed due to the COVID-19 pandemic.
 As a consequence of the pandemic, the final was played without attendance.

 IFK Göteborg won the match 2–1 after extra time, their eighth Svenska Cupen title, and earned a place in the second qualifying round of the 2020–21 UEFA Europa League.